twota/terms-of-service-and-privacy-policy/README.md

 Any feedback or suggestions submitted by you become our property.
 We may use them without compensation.

-21. End-User License Agreement (EULA)
+21. End-User License Agreement (EULA) - For Apple Users

 21.1 Relationship with Apple